 Easier IT management with cloud services

-While working in a cloud infrastructure can introduce new risks, security is generally much better than on-premises, where all of the work required to keep servers secure falls to IT teams.
+While working in cloud infrastructures can introduce new risks, security measures in public and private cloud environments are typically even more robust than traditional on-premises setups, where all the work required to keep servers secure falls to IT teams.
 In contrast, with cloud adoption, organizations can leverage their cloud service providers’ built-in security features, use automation to their advantage when establishing cloud security guardrails, and apply a wide range of well-established best practices to keep their cloud environments secure.

 Developing a cloud migration strategy is a must